AlexCovone/SoundScript/README.md

 1. Google OAuth: Users can log in using their Google account.
 This authentication method is implemented using Passport.js and its Google OAuth 2.0 strategy.

 2. Local Strategy: Users have the option to create a local account using their email address and a custom password.
-This allows them to register directly with the application using their own credentials, providing a secure and personalized authentication method.
+This allows them to register directly with the application using their credentials, providing a secure and personalized authentication method.

 ## Optimizations
 As time permits, there are additional optimizations, improvements, and additional features that will be added to SoundScript.